michelp/pgsodium/README.md

 # Encrypting Columns

 Here's an example script that encrypts a column in a table and provides a view that does on the fly decryption.
-Each row's serial primary key is used as a different derivation key id to encrypt every row and each row gets a unique nonce.
+Each row's stores the nonce and key id used to derive the encryption key.

     CREATE SCHEMA pgsodium;
     CREATE EXTENSION pgsodium WITH SCHEMA pgsodium;

     CREATE TABLE test (
         id bigserial primary key,
+        key_id bigint not null default 1,
-        nonce bytea,
+        nonce bytea not null,
         data bytea
         );